SV1CAL/Satellite-FUN/README.md

 -Switches antenna polarization using the DTR signal of a COM port.
 This signal can go to a coaxial switch and select RHCP/LHCP.

-You can download it from here .

-Locate the green "Code" button and click and "Download ZIP" file:

-Unzip the contents and you will get 2 folders , one containing Satellite FUN and another one with HDSDR ExtIO dlls.

-I have added software limits to Satellite FUN and these should be adjusted  first but as an extra precaution it is best to set some limits for AZ and EL on your controller as well to prevent overturning beyond physical limits.
-My antenna is placed on a balcony and from here I can only track eastern passes with AZ>0 and AZ<200.
-In addition , EL movement must be limited to 0 up to 90 degrees otherwise the dish will hit the wall :-).
-For these reasons, I have set the limits on my Rot2Prog controller accordingly.
-These limits  on the controller side rescued my dish a couple of times during software debugging :-)

-I have included the Airspy ExtIO dll and 2 ExtIO dlls for the LimeSDR.The official one (ExtIO_LimeSDR_1.07.dll) supports sampling rates up to 30 MSPS.Jean-Luc Milette  kindly granted permission to include his custom dll (ExtIO_LimeSDR_WxSats_to_share.dll )  which supports rates up to 60 MSPS.
+I have included the Airspy ExtIO dll and 2 ExtIO dlls for the LimeSDR.The official one (ExtIO_LimeSDR_1.07.dll) supports sampling rates up to 30 MSPS.
+Jean-Luc Milette  kindly granted permission to include his custom dll (ExtIO_LimeSDR_WxSats_to_share.dll )  which supports rates up to 60 MSPS.
 Many thanks Jean-Luc for providing these!
 These dlls should be pasted to the HDSDR folder .